List of Two and a Half Men characters: Judith Harper-Melnick

 Judith Harper-Melnick (Marin Hinkle; regular in seasons 1–9, guest in seasons 10–12) is Alan's cheating, vindictive, cold-hearted, self-absorbed, and humorless first wife.
 She seems to despise Alan and takes all chances to humiliate him.
-She is the first woman Alan has slept with and a video shows her dancing with erotic abandonment at their wedding.
+She is the first woman Alan has slept with and a video shows her dancing with erotic abandon at their wedding.
 But their marriage was cold: according to her, the only time she was happy being sexual was when she was pregnant with Jake.
 In the pilot, she lies to him about realizing she is homosexual as an excuse to end the marriage.
 In a subsequent episode, he catches her picking up multiple men.
 She makes no secret of living luxuriously with Alan's alimony, seeing she has not held a job since she divorced him.
 She later marries Dr. Herbert "Herb" Melnick (Ryan Stiles), Jake's pediatrician, a union that brings joy to Alan because it means he no longer has to pay alimony.
 Judith also considers Charlie to be a bad role model for Jake.

 In season 6, she throws Herb out of the house and briefly reunites with Alan before reconciling with Herb.
 It is later revealed she is pregnant with a daughter, whom she eventually names Millie.
 Alan hopes he is the father.
 But Judith says she would kill him if he reveals that he slept with her.
 After she gives birth in the sixth-season finale, the child's parentage remains uncertain, because Judith was with both Herb and Alan around the time Millie was conceived.
 Jake and Berta describe Millie as looking nothing like Judith or Herb but more like a girl version of Alan, implying Alan is the probable biological father.